Mena B. Lafkioui: Research

 Lafkioui has published widely on the linguistics of the Berber languages and Arabic, writing mainly in English and French.
 Her areas of interest include negation, information structure, sociolinguistics and dialectology.
 Her magnum opus and most-cited work is her linguistic atlas of Berber varieties of the Rif: this has been described as "the most extensive atlas of dialect variation in Berber ever published" and "an essential reference for anyone interested in linguistic variation within Berber or across North Africa as a whole".

+Honors

+She has been an ordinary member of the Academia Europaea since 2013.